aelassas/aelassas/README.md

 My strength lies in the development of innovative solutions and the ability to adapt them to different industries looking to streamline or automate their work process or data management.

 I am passionate about learning new technologies and frameworks and applying them to solve complex and challenging problems.
 I am proficient in working with Node.js, React, React Native, TypeScript, C# and .NET among other languages and tools.
-My ultimate aim is to deliver high-quality software products that meet the requirements and expectations of our customers and users.
+My ultimate aim is to deliver high-quality software products that meet the requirements and expectations of our customers.

 ##### OPEN SOURCE PROJECTS
 * [Wexflow](https://github.com/aelassas/wexflow): Workflow Engine and Automation Platform